MrNavaStar/SQLib/README.md

 ResultSet result = stmt.getResultSet();

 // Handle result

-stmt.close();
+// Very important!!
+Your database connection may crash later if you never close it & give it back to the connection pool! stmt.close();
+stmt.getConnection().close();

 //If you just want to run a command and not handle the result do the following.
 It will autoclose for you. database.executeCommand("DELETE FROM userdata WHERE ID = ?", true, "bobross");